beaubreedlove/FantasyFootball/rules.md

         1. If both teams have the same score, each will receive a tie.
     1.  <a id="ties">Ties</a>
         1. Tied games may exist during the regular season.
-        1. In the event of a tie during the postseason, a win will be awarded to the team with the highest score from a single bench player.
+        1. In the event of a tie during the postseason, a win will be awarded to the team with the highest score from a single bench player that week.
-            1. If the highest bench players are tied, the winner will be determined by the next highest bench playres.
+            1. If the highest bench players are tied, the winner will be determined by the next highest bench players.
 This process should repeat through the entire bench until a win is determined.
             1. If there is still a tie, the win will go to the team that ended the regular season with the better seed.
 1.  <a id="draft">Draft</a>
     1. Draft day